-On the contrary, evidence demonstrates that individual and system-based interventions have similar benefits, except overall burnout improved more with the system-based interventions.
-Bean and Verduzco-Gutierrez presented an overview of two programs that are seeking to incorporate both individual and system-based approaches.
+On the contrary, evidence demonstrates that individual and system-based interventions have similar benefits.
+Overall burnout, however, improved more with the system-based interventions.
+Bean and Verduzco-Gutierrez shared findings of two programs that are seeking to incorporate both individual and system-based approaches.

 The Mayo Clinic has a nine-step strategy for promoting professional well-being.
-Their strategy is built on the idea that it is a shared responsibility between the healthcare organization and the physician to address the issue, concluding, “Leadership and attention from the highest level of the organization are the keys to making progress.”
+It’s built on the idea that it is a shared responsibility between the healthcare organization and the physician to address the issue.